As May ends, even some weaker teams have reasons for hope in baseball's playoff chase

 1. The worst teams are REALLY bad.
 Oakland is 10-45, and the Athletics might very well challenge the modern record of 120 losses by the 1962 Mets.
 Kansas City, currently at 16-38, isn't much better.

-That means more wins for other teams who could use the help.
+That means more wins for other teams that could use the help.
 Seattle, for example, might be in some significant trouble right now if not for a 7-0 record against the A's.

 It's a similar story in the NL Central, where only 5 1/2 games separate division-leading Milwaukee (28-25) and the last-place Cubs.